 (a) by consent of all parties, so long as such variation does not extend the time for compliance with any direction beyond the day specified by the court for compliance with the last direction made; or

-27. Applications may be made to the Registrar:
+26. Applications may be made to the List Judge:

-- by letter to the Registrar requesting that the proceedings be given a Directions Hearing and stipulating the reason, a copy of which is to be served in the same way as notice of a motion, and will not be included in the general applications list for the Division.
+· by letter to the List Judge requesting that the proceedings be given a Directions Hearing and stipulating the reason, a copy of which is to be served in the same way as notice of a motion, and will not be included in the general applications list for the Division.

-29. Unless the Court otherwise directs, any such motion is to be made returnable on the first Friday of the month next following the filing of the motion.
+28. Unless the Court otherwise directs, any such motion is to be made returnable on the first Friday of the month next following the filing of the motion before the List Judge.

-30. Urgent applications, and applications by consent, may be made at any time by arrangement with the PNL Judge.
+29. Urgent applications, and applications by consent, may be made at any time by arrangement with the List Judge.

-31. All applications for expedition should ordinarily be made to the Registrar at a Directions Hearing, or by arrangement with the PNL Judge.
+30. All applications for expedition should ordinarily be made to the List Judge by way of notice of motion to be returnable at a Directions Hearing, or by arrangement with the List Judge.

-32. The court is concerned about the number of experts often expected to give evidence in personal injury cases.
+31. The Court is concerned about the number of experts often expected to give evidence in personal injury cases.
 The practice of having a large number of experts qualified, both medical and otherwise, whose opinions may be overlapping and whose reports either are not used or are of little assistance to the court is costly, time-consuming and productive of delay.